mtelvers/tunbury/_posts/2021-05-25-wordpress-to-jekyll-test.markdown

 layout: post
 title:  "WordPress to Jekyll Test"
 date:   2021-05-25 13:41:29 +0100
-categories: raspberrypi obs
+categories: jekyll wordpress
 image:
-  path: /images/wordpress.png
+  path: /images/wordpress-to-jekyll.png
-  thumbnail: /images/wordpress.png
+  thumbnail: /images/wordpress-to-jekyll.png
 ---
 Install the Wordpress plugins *UpdraftPlus*.
 Create a new WordPress site and install the *UpdraftPlus* plugin and restore the database.